Sign Up

 Summary

-The HIV infected need you!
+Your HIV-infected patients need you!
 HIV is a viral disease that those infected will have until they succumb to it in its final deadly stage of AIDS, or death comes first from another cause.
 There is no cure for HIV.
-It is very important for the CNA or HHA to carry out the care plan to make the patient feel better and keep the patient from getting worse.
+It is very important for the CNA or HHA to carry out the care plan to make the patient feel better and keep the patient from worsening.

 Select one of the following methods to complete this course.